SwanKnightZJP/LDTSF/model/LA/LDTSF_Best/readme.txt

-the best model obtained by LDTSF should be moved to this folder
+the best model trained by LDTSF should be moved to this folder